SamErde/TheCleaners/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
 about: Submit a new bug
 title: Bug report
-labels: 'bug'
+labels: bug
-assignees: ''
+assignees: SamErde

 ---